 If your child vomits, wait 5-10 minutes and then start giving drinks again, but more slowly (for example, a spoonful every 2-3 minutes).
 Use of a syringe can help in younger children who may not be able to take sips.

 Note: if you suspect that your child is dehydrated, or is becoming dehydrated, you should seek medical advice urgently.

 Fluids to treat dehydration

 If your child is mildly dehydrated, this may be treated by giving them rehydration drinks.
 Your doctor or nurse will advise about how to make up the drinks and about how much to give.
 The amount can depend on the age and the weight of your child.
+If rehydration drinks are not available for whatever reason, make sure you keep giving your child water, diluted fruit juice or some other suitable liquid.
 If you are breast-feeding, you should continue with this during this time.
-Otherwise, don't give your child any other drinks unless the doctor or nurse has said that this is OK.
 It is important that your child is rehydrated before they have any solid food.

 Sometimes a child may need to be admitted to hospital for treatment if they are dehydrated.
 Treatment in hospital usually involves giving rehydration solution via a special tube called a nasogastric tube.
 This tube passes through your child's nose, down their throat and directly into their stomach.
-An alternative treatment is with intravenous fluids (fluids given directly into a vein).
+An alternative treatment is with fluids given directly into a vein (intravenous fluids).